-Please submit all written work with the following pledge: "On my honor, I have neither given nor received unauthorized aid on this assignment."
+All written work will include the following pledge: "On my honor, I have neither given nor received unauthorized aid on this assignment."

 Inclement Weather Policy

 If the campus is open, class will take place.
 Any other cancellations will be posted online before 9 a.m.